xyephy/sv2-tp/doc/developer-notes.md

 multi-threading bugs can be very difficult to track down.
 The `-DCMAKE_BUILD_TYPE=Debug` build option adds `-DDEBUG_LOCKORDER` to the compiler flags.
-This inserts run-time checks to keep track of which locks are held and adds warnings to the `debug.log` file if inconsistencies are detected.
+This inserts run-time checks to keep track of which locks are held and adds warnings to the `sv2-debug.log` file if inconsistencies are detected.

 ### DEBUG_LOCKCONTENTION

-Defining `DEBUG_LOCKCONTENTION` adds a "lock" logging category to the logging RPC that, when enabled, logs the location and duration of each lock contention to the `debug.log` file.
+Defining `DEBUG_LOCKCONTENTION` adds a "lock" logging category to the logging RPC that, when enabled, logs the location and duration of each lock contention to the `sv2-debug.log` file.

 The `-DCMAKE_BUILD_TYPE=Debug` build option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
 You may also enable it manually by building with `-DDEBUG_LOCKCONTENTION`